 !!
-Note: This software is no longer being maintained !!
+Note: This project is no longer being maintained !!

 If you use any of the information available on these pages to build a sensor of your own, you do so AT YOUR OWN RISK.